dillionmegida/thewebfor5/src/pages/p/understanding-event-target-and-use-cases.md

 - I used the `target` property to target the input.

+#### 2. Setting properties
-2. You could also use the property to set attributes of an element.
+You could also use the property to set attributes of an element.
 For example, the class attribute.
-For example, let's say you have a class attribute of 'red' which changes the text color of elements to red, you could have this;
+Let's say you have a class attribute of 'red' which changes the text color of elements to red, you could have this;
 ```html
 <style>
 .red {